google/santa/Docs/details/santa-driver.md

 # santa-driver

 santa-driver is a macOS [kernel extension](https://developer.apple.com/library/content/documentation/Darwin/Conceptual/KEXTConcept/KEXTConceptIntro/introduction.html) (KEXT) that makes use of the [Kernel Authorization](https://developer.apple.com/library/content/technotes/tn2127/_index.html) (Kauth) KPI.
 This allows santa-driver to listen for events and either deny or defer the decision of those events.
-The overall architecture of santa-driver is fairly straightforward.
-It basically acts as an intermediary layer between Kauth and santad, with some caching to lower the overhead of decision making.
+The santa-driver acts as an intermediary layer between Kauth and santad, with some caching to lower the overhead of decision making.

 ##### Kauth

 santa-driver utilizes two Kauth scopes `KAUTH_SCOPE_VNODE` and `KAUTH_SCOPE_FILEOP `.
 It registers itself with the Kauth API by calling `kauth_listen_scope()` for each scope.
-This function takes three arguments.
+This function takes three arguments:

 * `const char *scope`
 * `kauth_scope_callback_t _callback`_